lmorse/demo_app/README.md

-# Ruby on Rails Tutorial-Chapter02: demo application
+# Ruby on Rails Tutorial:
+# Chapter02 - demo application

 This is the demo application for the
 [*Ruby on Rails Tutorial*](http://railstutorial.org/)